flameshot-org/flameshot/README.md

 ### CLI configuration
 You can use the graphical menu to configure Flameshot, but alternatively you can use your terminal or scripts to do so.

-- open the confguration menu:
+- open the configuration menu:

    `flameshot config`